robmccready/zabbix-isp-speedtest/README.md

 # zabbix-isp-speedtest
-Zabbix template for monitoring ISP speed using speedtest.net
+Zabbix template for monitoring ISP speeds using speedtest.net.

+To avoid timeouts when executing the speed test this template uses a combination of a trigger item and a trap item to asynchronously execute the speed test.

+Latest version is v2.0.3 (2020-11-11).
+[Change Log](CHANGELOG.md)

 ## Dependencies
 * [speedtest-cli](https://github.com/sivel/speedtest-cli)
 * [jq](https://github.com/stedolan/jq)
 * atd job scheduler
 * [zabbix_sender](https://www.zabbix.com/documentation/current/manual/concepts/sender)

 ## Installation (on a Zabbix Agent)
 * Install dependencies